hapax/hapax.github.io/assets/teaching.md

 Why not tell them where algebra, trigonometry, or calculus really come from?
 And show them how powerful these tools are?

+I'm a theoretical physicist, which means that I use mathematics on a daily basis, and love it; I'm a big fan.